zhangtingfeng-ihep/RgFormer/README.md

 - **Transformer Architecture**: Utilizes advanced Transformer models to capture sequence dependencies and predict Rg values.
 - **Training and Prediction Modules**: Dedicated directories for model training and inference.

-- **Curve Analysis**: Scripts for visualizing learning curves and prediction accuracy.
 - **Data Integration**: Includes SASBDB data in XML format for training and validation.

 ## Requirements